-When most people think of Brooklyn, they think of brownstones, bookstores, parks, trees (as in "A Tree Grows in Brooklyn"), hipsters and quieter charm just across the Brooklyn Bridge from Lower Manhattan.
+When most people think of Brooklyn, they imagine brownstones, bookstores, parks, trees (as in A Tree Grows in Brooklyn), hipsters, and quieter charm just across the Brooklyn Bridge from Lower Manhattan.
 They think of that iconic bridge, too.
 Probably only Brooklynites think of the beaches, which are a world away from busy, glam New York City, where the sun shines mostly through canyons of buildings or filters through the leaves on those leafy Brooklyn streets.
-Not so on Coney Island, Brighton Beach and Manhattan Beach Park, where the sun gets a wide expanse of sand and sparkling ocean water to play on.
-All are open from Memorial Day weekend through Labor Day and all free to all.
+Not so on Coney Island, Brighton Beach, and Manhattan Beach Park, where the sun gets a wide expanse of sand and sparkling ocean water to play on.
+All are open from Memorial Day weekend through Labor Day and are free to all.

 Edited by Alison Lowenstein